openhab/openhab-docs/configuration/blockly/rules-blockly-run-and-process.md

 - received command - String / Number by selection
 - triggered channel - String
 - triggered event - String

+Note on "event available": All values except _rule UID_ expect an event context to be available.
+Thus, to avoid issues, you can validate that with the _event available_ block in case this is not guaranteed in your rule.

 The block adds a selection drop down in case a state or command is returned: